open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 The collector can be used to collect logs sent to standard output by Kubernetes containers.
 This feature is disabled by default.
 It has the following requirements:

-- It needs agent collector to be deployed, which means it will not work if only standalone collector is enabled.
+- It needs agent collector to be deployed.
 - It requires the [contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) version
 of the collector image.